-Iman is conductor of the Symphony Orchestra at Irvine Valley College (IVC) and annually leads several concerts there, often performing as soloist with the orchestra and the small ensemble he founded, The Ill-Tempered Chamber Players.
+From 2012 to 2021 Iman was the conductor of the Symphony Orchestra at Irvine Valley College (IVC), often performing as soloist with the orchestra and the small ensemble he founded, The Ill-Tempered Chamber Players.
 He made his conducting debut at the renowned Segerstrom Hall in Orange County, California in 2016 and continues to develop his conducting career concurrent with violin and teaching.
 In high demand throughout the Southern California region as an orchestra clinician, Iman has conducted several esteemed top regional youth orchestras, including the Irvine and Capistrano Unified School District High School Honors Orchestras at Segerstrom Hall and the All-Southern Middle School Honor Middle School Orchestra at the Southern California School, Band and Orchestra Association Conference.

 In addition to his music accomplishments, Iman earned a Master of Arts degree from Harvard University's highly competitive Regional Studies in East Asian studies program.
 He attended the Inter-University Center for Advanced Japanese Studies in Yokohama, Japan on full scholarship from the United States government's Foreign Language and Area Studies program, and as a recipient of a grant from the Edwin O. Reischauer Foundation he also conducted summer research as a translator for the Saito Kinen Matsumoto Festival led by Seiji Ozawa.
 Iman received Harvard’s esteemed Joseph Fletcher Memorial Award for Outstanding Graduation Thesis, writing on the film music of Japanese composer Toru Takemitsu.
 He regularly performs in Japan as a recitalist and has led clinics for youth orchestras.